wolfgangasdf/iqp-book/se-qho.md

 `[slide]`

-Often, the states $|\Psi_n\rangle$ are written as $|n\rangle$, and are called *number states* or Fock states.
-This is because the same system can be excited multiple times!
+Often, the states $|\Psi_n\rangle$ are written as $|n\rangle$, and are called *number states* or Fock states, which live in special Hilbert space called Fock space.
+They are called number states because the same system can be excited multiple times.
 We need to know how the ladder operators act on arbitrary number states, we obtain:

 $$
 \begin{aligned}